pakornlkchs/Analyzing_movies_record/README.md

 # SQL_movies_project
 ![movies](https://images.unsplash.com/photo-1542204165-65bf26472b9b?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=774&q=80)\
 This project was created to showcase my proficiency in SQL by using data from public dataset in [data.world](https://data.world/jamesgaskin/movies).\
-The project involves querying the database to retrieve specific information, aggregating data to calculate statistics.
-Overall, the goal of the project is to gain a better understanding of the movies dataset and to use that understanding to make further decision.
+The project involves querying the database to retrieve specific information, cleaning data, and aggregating data to calculate statistics.
+Overall, the goal of the project is to gain a better understanding of the movies dataset.

 By analyzing this database, I will be able to answer various questions related to movies, such as:
 - What are the top-rated movies of all time?